Michael Horberg

 Site Principal Investigator

-Goal: This study will explore the role social demographic and community factors in the impact of HIV on heart disease and visa versa.
-It also will explore use of KP Research Bank to data and blood samples to explore the role of genetics in these morbidities.
+Goal: This study will explore the role of social demographic and community factors in the impact of HIV on heart disease and vice versa.
+It also will explore the use of KP Research Bank for data and blood samples to explore the role of genetics in these morbidities.

 Funder: National Heart, Lung, and Blood Institute